-How to use these training tools effectively
+All about heart rate and power and how to use these training tools effectively

-HR and power measure workout intensity, the difference being the precision at which it is presented.
+Heart rate and power measure workout intensity, the difference being the precision at which it is presented.
 Power output is consistent as far as strength and fitness is concerned, making it easier to control and quantify.
 Having a power meter eliminates the need to guess your exertion levels by feel.
 You will have a numerical prompt for knowing exactly how hard or how easy you are pedaling.

 Since endurance sports depend on the cardiovascular system, there are several things about endurance performance that only the heart can reveal.
 Heart rate is the body’s response to physical work exertions, which in this case is pedaling power.
-It reveals whether you are over or under training; why on certain days you feel like you have a personal tail wind pushing you forward or why on other days it seems like you are eternally riding against a headwind.
+It reveals whether you are over or undertraining; why on certain days you feel like you have a personal tail wind pushing you forward or why on other days it seems like you are eternally riding against a headwind.

-Which to Use and When
+Which to use and when

 Depending on your training objectives, there are instances in which it is advantageous to focus on one device over the other.

 Focusing on heart rate is also advisable during recovery sessions to ensure that the body is not working harder than it should.
 For improving power during peak race season, especially for cyclists, Carmichael recommends using power meters.
-Training for power requires short high-intensity interval to which the delayed response of HR might be unfavorable.
+Training for power requires short high-intensity interval to which the delayed response of heart rate might be unfavorable.

 If you have the means to have one or both devices, then make the best out of these by not just riding and training with them but also learning how to interpret and understand the data it gathers.
 That or hire a knowledgeable coach to do it for you.